-The CIPFA LAASAC Local Authority Accounting Code Board has deferred implementation of IFRS16 until 1st April 2024, the 2024/25 financial year.
+The CIPFA LAASAC Local Authority Accounting Code Board has deferred implementation of IFRS16 in relation to Right of Use leased assets until 1st April 2024, the 2024/25 financial year, the current financial year.

-This template has no alterations to deal with bringing currently off-balance sheet leased assets onto the balance sheet: this will, though, be a requirement for closing of the accounts for 2024/25.
+This template has now been altered to deal with bringing Right of Use leased assets onto the balance sheet to comply with the requirement for closing of the accounts for 2024/25.